Pumpin Pal vs Lacteck flanges

 Pumpin Pal™ flange - note that it angles down from the breast so that you can sit in a comfortable position

 LacTeck® This is a relatively new company, founded by 2 MIT graduate mothers, who exclusively expressed for their babies.
-They currently make 4 or 5 products, of which I stock the Sleepy Mommy Adapters, Pump2Baby bottles, and BabyMotion flanges.
-Their BabyMotion flanges are a variation on the current flange - they are made from soft silicone, rather than hard plastic.
-They are shaped in the same way as regular flanges.
-They also include a small section that moves during expressing.
-The company says this is to better mimic the tongue action a baby makes during direct feeding.
-At the moment the flanges are currently available in 12, 15, 18, 21, 24, and 27mm.
+They currently make 4 or 5 products, of which I currently stock BabyMotion flanges.
+Their BabyMotion flanges are a variation on the current regular flange - they are made from soft silicone, rather than hard plastic.
+They are shaped in the same way as regular flanges but with a softer section in part of the flange thatis designed to help 'massage' the breast tissue.
+At the moment the flanges are available in 12, 15, 18, 21, 24, and 27mm.

 The company points out that because they are made from soft silicone some of the vacuum may be absorbed and therefore it will probably be necessary to turn the vacuum up slightly.
 So if you are already using a high vacuum these may not work well for you (although needing to use a very high vacuum may mean that you are using the wrong size - click here for a sizing guide or here for an article on why choosing the right size is so important).